-Although the dates may vary due to different calendars, the Easter celebrations mark the centerfold of the Christian faith which is adhered to by billions across the nations, writes historian, author and founder of The Herland Report, Hanne Herland in her column at World Net Daily, the world’s largest conservative news network.
+Although the dates may vary due to different calendars, Easter celebrations mark the centerfold of the Christian faith which is adhered to by billions across the nations, writes historian, author and founder of The Herland Report, Hanne Herland in her column at World Net Daily, the world’s largest conservative news network.

 Orthodox Easter: Born in a manger, far from presidential palaces, the symbolism of Jesus Christ’ birth carries oceans of hope for those less fortunate – and for the rich.